E-Learning Frequently Asked Questions (FAQ)

 College Prep, Honors, and Advanced Placement (AP) level courses are all offered online.
 Students should discuss the best level choice of courses with their guidance counselor.

 Can a student take an online course Pass/Fail?

 E-Learning courses can be taken as a pass/fail course if the request meets the requirements stated in the high school Program of Studies.
 A summer course taken pass/fail belongs to the next school year.

-If a course is offered through both NCVPS and UCVirtual, can I choose where to take it?
+If a course if offered through both UCVirtual and NCVPS, can I choose where to take it?

 If courses are offered in both places, guidance will register students on UCVirtual.

-Can my student take a "5th period" online?
+Can my student take a "5th block" class online?